 When I told our party about this awkward encounter, my sister (who’d hosted our meal and had rented our holiday cottage, and consequently felt even more entitled than usual to judge my behaviour) was horrified.
 Disgusted, even.
 She said I shouldn’t have done that.
 Annoyingly, she was right.

 Postscript 1 Laurel and Hardy in the Lakes

-I found out that Coogan and Reilly were making a BBC film, Stan and Ollie, about Laurel and Hardy‘s swansong 1953 UK tour.
+I found out that Coogan and Reilly were making a film, Stan and Ollie, about Laurel and Hardy‘s swansong 1953 UK tour.
 (Oliver Hardy became ill during the tour; he died four years later.)
-Stan Laurel was born in Ulverston in what’s now south Cumbria, so presumably that’s why Coogan and Reilly were in the area.
+Stan Laurel was born in Ulverston in what’s now south Cumbria.
+That’s why Coogan and Reilly were in the area.

 Apparently Laurel and Hardy attended a civic reception at Ulverston’s Coronation Hall during their 1947 tour.
 They appeared on the balcony, and waved to a massive crowd in the square below.
 Laurel was presented with a copy of his birth certificate.

 I thought that maybe the BBC film had spliced that event into the 1953 tour, and used Broughton-in-Furness as a stand-in for early 50s Ulverston.